influxdata/influxdb/docs/testing.md

 TEST_INTEGRATION=1 KAFKA_CONNECT=localhost:9093 cargo test -p influxdb_iox --test end-to-end write_buffer
 ```

+### Running `cargo test` in a Docker container

-Alternatively, you can compile the tests and run `cargo test` in a Docker container as well, by
+Alternatively, you can do what CI does by compiling the tests and running `cargo test` in a Docker
-running this Docker Compose command that uses `docker/Dockerfile.ci.integration`:
+container as well, by running this Docker Compose command that uses
+`docker/Dockerfile.ci.integration`:

 ```
 docker-compose -f docker/ci-kafka-docker-compose.yml up --build --force-recreate --exit-code-from rust
 ```

+Because the `rust` service depends on the `kafka` service in the Docker Compose file, you don't
+need to start the `kafka` service separately.